Whether it’s a septic system or a sewer system, everything that goes down our drains eventually makes its way into our environment.

 Keeping your system clean with regular pump-outs is the most important step in septic maintenance.

-- People using garbage disposals and those with very large households will probably need to pump every year.
+- People using garbage disposals and those with very large households will usually need to pump more often.

 Pumping is cheap insurance, so when in doubt, pump it out!
-Regular pumping will keep solids from spilling out of the holding tank and ruining the leaching field.
+Regular pumping will keep solids from building up in the tank and discharging to the leach field, where they can clog the system and create costly repairs.
 It will also help you find and fix small problems before they become big headaches.
 Also, remember that chemical additives or septic system cleaners (despite advertisements) are no substitute for pump-outs; they don’t make solids disappear!
 The Massachusetts Department of Environmental Protection does not recommend using septic system additives.

 Reduce Water Use

-Household water conservation will make your septic system last longer, and reduce your water and energy bills.
+Household water conservation will help your septic system function more efficiently, and reduce your water and energy bills.
 Keep these tips in mind:

 - Repair leaking fixtures.